March 2024

 The congregation shall hold regular Voter’s Meetings at least every three months.

 Such meetings shall be duly announced at all worship services at least eight days previous to the meeting date.
 When a regular meeting has thus been announced either by voice or in print, it shall be a valid and legal meeting, capable of transacting business, provided that a quorum is in attendance.
-(See Article XXXVIII of this Constitution)
+(See Quorum Below) A person can only become a voting member at a regularly scheduled quarterly voter’s meeting.

 Section 2 – Special Congregational Meetings